swift-nav/libswiftnav-legacy/python/README.rst

     $ python setup.py build
     $ (sudo) python setup.py install

 Building Documentation
 ----------------------

+Much of this library provides bindings for functions in libswiftnav.
+Please see the accompanying comments and implementation of the C source for additional details that might be missing in this package.

 Building the documentation requires the libswiftnav-python source code and some additional packages: